tiepdotme/samwize.com/_posts/2017-08-06-how-oracle-screwed-me-with-an-underscore.markdown

 ## A problem with the enterprise suite of products

 Responsys is an enterprise email marketing tool -- a slow and complicated web app.
-[Mail Chimp](https://mailchimp.com) will be it's rival that is cool and user friendly.
+[Mail Chimp](https://mailchimp.com) on the other hand, is a rival, is cool and user friendly.

-PushIO is a mobile push SDK, in a very crowded space since 2009 when Apple revolutionized push.
-Cool rivals include [Urban Airship](https://www.urbanairship.com) and [OneSignal](https://onesignal.com/).
+PushIO is a mobile push SDK, in a very crowded space since 2009, when Apple revolutionized push.
+It's better rivals include [Urban Airship](https://www.urbanairship.com) and [OneSignal](https://onesignal.com/) (free!).

 In 2014, Oracle _eat_ Responsys, who in turn _eat_ PushIO -- a [**$1.5 billion acquisition**](https://www.bizjournals.com/denver/blog/boosters_bits/2014/01/repsonsys-buys-push-io-before-being.html)!